-The West Stand is being repaired and is set to open in September 2022 while the East Stand is being rebuilt and is expected to open its doors to users in 2024.
+The repaired West Stand reopened in September 2022 while the East Stand is being rebuilt and is expected to open its doors to users in 2024/25.

 At a glance:

-- The repaired West Stand will reopen in 2022 and includes a new roof.
+- The repaired West Stand reopened in 2022.

-- The East Stand is being replaced and construction will take about two years starting in 2022.
+- The East Stand is being replaced and construction started in 2022 and is set to be competed by 2024-25.

 - The new East Stand has more space for conference and trade shows and flexibility to be used by visitors watching sport on the main pitch or outer fields.